Penwith is a distinctive, mostly cliff-bound, island-like area, with a magical atmosphere and a Cornish ruggedness to both the land and its residents.

 Many now-destroyed sites were mentioned by an antiquarian of the late 1800s called William Borlase, and by others.
 Some were removed as recently as the 1970s-80s.
 Even today, battles continue over mobile phone masts, cattle damage and questionable conservation measures.

 Establishing alignments through distinct points such as menhirs, stones, crosses and quoits is straightforward.
 Some sites such as ancient settlements are larger and less distinct, so we don't rate them so highly as defining points on an alignment, although they're noted.

 In the case of stone circles, enclosures, rounds and some barrows and cairns, alignments sometimes tangent their perimeter rather than cutting through the centre of the site.
-We are yet to find out why.

 These differing alignments are marked in different colours (see map key).
 This classification is neither final nor conclusive - it's a working hypothesis and a way of making sense of a profusion of alignments.

 The finding of new alignments was partly a logical process and partly intuitive.
 It's logical to look for alignments radiating from certain major sites such as St Michael's Mount, Boscawen-ûn or Lanyon Quoit.
 Intuitively, alignments also revealed themselves spontaneously, often 'by chance' while working on the map.
 So it's partially a left-brain and partially a right-brain process.